Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-We here examine another approach to detect the FBs using Floquet quasi-energy states (DOS) as $\sum_{{\bm k}, n} \delta(E-\mu^{(n)}_{\bm k})$.
-However, the topological feature can not be probed in this method.
-Here we calculate the number of ${\bm k}$ points corresponding a quasienergy value and plot that number as a function of quasienergy (see Fig.~\ref{fig:dos_floquet}).
-We can see a certain peaks in the DOS for different values of $\theta_1$ and $\alpha$ with $\theta_0=0$.
-If we compare the DOS with the flatness in Fig.~\ref{fig:chern_flat_alpha}(b), we can make a connection of the behavior of DOS with the flatness of the quasienergy bands.
+We here examine another approach to detect the FBs using Floquet density of states (FDOS) as $\sum_{{\bm k}, n} \delta(E-\mu^{(n)}_{\bm k})$.
+However, the topological features of the bands can not be probed using this method.
+Here we calculate the number of ${\bm k}$ points corresponding to a single quasienergy value and plot that number as a function of quasi-energy (see Fig.~\ref{fig:dos_floquet}).
+We find a few peaks in the FDOS for different values of $\theta_1$ and $\alpha$ with $\theta_0=0$.
+If we compare FDOS with the flatness as shown in Fig.~\ref{fig:chern_flat_alpha}(b), we can make a connection of the behavior of FDOS with the flatness of the quasienergy bands.
 For $\theta_1=\pi/3$ and $\alpha=0.1$, one can find that the quasienergy band ($n=1$) is dispersive in nature (see Fig.~\ref{fig:chern_flat_alpha}).
-The dispersive nature of the band is clearly reflected in the Fig.~\ref{fig:dos_floquet} where we can see that height of the peak around $E=-3$ in the DOS is much less than the maximum peak height observed at $E=0,~-2$ for $\theta_1=\pi/6$.
+The dispersive nature of the band is clearly reflected in the Fig.~\ref{fig:dos_floquet} where we can see that height of the peak around $E=-3$ in the FDOS is much less than the maximum peak height observed at $E=0,~-2$ for $\theta_1=\pi/6$ and $\alpha=0.9$.
 For an another case $\theta_1=\pi/6$ and $\alpha=0.1$, the quasienergy band is dispersive (see Fig.~\ref{fig:chern_flat_alpha}(b)) which is again accompanied by a small broad peak of the DOS around $E=-2.3$ in Fig.~\ref{fig:dos_floquet}.
-On the other hand, for $\theta_1=\pi/6$ and $\alpha=0.9$, we see a large sharp peak in the DOS around $E=-2$ indicating that a FB is supported as the measure of flatness shown in Fig.~\ref{fig:chern_flat_alpha}(b).
-In addition, we observe an identical peak in the DOS at $E=0$ which is for $n=3$ FB.
+On the other hand, for $\theta_1=\pi/6$ and $\alpha=0.9$, we see a large sharp peak in the FDOS around $E=-2$ indicating that a FB is supported as the measure of flatness shown in Fig.~\ref{fig:chern_flat_alpha}(b).
+In addition, we observe an identical peak in the FDOS at $E=0$ which is corresponding to $n=3$ FB.
+This result confirms the fact that the Floquet flat bands appear in pair for $\theta_0=0$ (see Fig.~\ref{fig:fig1}).